Coronavirus (COVID-19) construction update

 There are many unknowns for us.
 We are committed to moving construction forward to the best of our ability.
 We will continue to evaluate how to best balance health and safety, while keeping the Yard Program contractors out in the field working.
 We will share new information as we receive it.

 Current progress: 2020 construction groups

 In January we started work on six yards and three childcares.
 These yards are part of a small group that's funded by the EPA.
-On March 25, 2020 we delayed work on these properties.
-We plan to restart construction on this group of properties in mid-May.
-The contractor must follow the state's COVID-19 job site requirements.
-Workers are required to maintain a six-foot distance from others and wear personal protective equipment while working.
+Work on this group of properties is almost complete.

 Soil Replacement Sequence update